csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - [Universal Adversarial Triggers for Attacking and Analyzing NLP](https://arxiv.org/abs/1908.07125) (wallace...sameer singh, 2019) - find input-agnostic sequences of tokens that trigger a model to produce a specific prediction when concatenated to any input from a dataset
   - [GSCLIP : A Framework for Explaining Distribution Shifts in Natural Language](https://arxiv.org/abs/2206.15007) (zhu...james zou, 2022)
   - [RLPrompt: Optimizing Discrete Text Prompts with Reinforcement Learning](https://arxiv.org/abs/2205.12548) (deng...hu, 2022)
-  - LM-BFF: [Making Pre-trained Language Models Better Few-shot Learners](https://arxiv.org/abs/2012.15723) (gao et al. 2020)
-    - uses T5 to generate (i) template for the task (which might include a whole example or two) + (i) appropropriate label tokens in the vocabulary for the task (suffers from computationally intensive search + sub-optimal discrete space search)
+  - LM-BFF: Making Pre-trained Language Models Better Few-shot Learners ([gao et al. 2020](https://arxiv.org/abs/2012.15723)) - uses T5 to generate (i) template for the task (which might include a whole example or two) + (i) appropropriate label tokens in the vocabulary for the task (suffers from computationally intensive search + sub-optimal discrete space search)
   - [PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains](https://arxiv.org/abs/2102.12206) (ben-david, ..., reichart, 2022)
+  - PromptBoosting: Black-Box Text Classification with Ten Forward Passes ([hou, ..., jacob andreas, ..., zhang, 2022](https://arxiv.org/abs/2212.09257)) - get a small pool of prompts, learn a verbalizer (final classification layer) for each, then ensemble them with AdaBoost on LLM output

+    - people have studied many works on prompt ensembling (e.g. [lester et al. 2021](https://arxiv.org/abs/2104.08691))
 - [Prefix-Tuning: Optimizing Continuous Prompts for Generation](https://arxiv.org/abs/2101.00190) (li & percy liang, 2021) -- optimizes in continuous space for language generation tasks
   - learn to map some parameters $\theta$ through and MLP to generate a starting hidden state $h_i$ -- never actually sends the prefix through the network
   - [Control Prefixes for Parameter-Efficient Text Generation](https://arxiv.org/abs/2110.08329) (clive, cao, & rei, 2022) - allow for adapting the prefix to each input example